 Lobster, lighthouses, leisure.
 The coast of Massachusetts is a special place.
 If you’re looking for one of those truly iconic coastal spots, the Massachusetts town of Rockport is your answer.
 And our list of the best things to do in Rockport MA will help you get the most out of your visit to this coastal gem!

-We were recently invited to spend a weekend in Rockport, Massachusetts, and we immediately agreed.
+We have visited Rockport, Massachusetts many times.
 It is an easy journey from Boston (seriously, New England is soo driveable!), and it’s a beautiful destination that is perfect for couples, families, and travelers of all kinds.

 Though small, quaint, and relatively quiet, there are plenty of things to do in Rockport and the surrounding areas, like Gloucester, Manchester-by-the-Sea, and nearby Salem.